Roll20/roll20-character-sheets/D&D_5e_Shaped/ReadMe.md

 ### Changelog

+**12th April 2015**

+* Background attribute updated so that the textarea matches the default sheet and the background in the header is a new attribute.
+* Set the inventory to default to multiply

 **10th April 2015**

 * All sheets use "AC" again.
 It is calculated correctly for everyone.
 "Target" under settings now uses this and will work to target NPC and PC sheets.